isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 This hook library is used to manage Kea servers' configurations in a configuration backend database.
-This library must be used in conjunction with the available CB hooks libraries implementing the common APIs to create, read, update, and delete (CRUD) the configuration information in the respective databases.
-For example: the ``mysql_cb`` hooks library implements this API for MySQL while the ``pgsql_cg`` hooks library implements this API for PostgreSQL.
+This library must be used in conjunction with the available CB hook libraries implementing the common APIs to create, read, update, and delete (CRUD) the configuration information in the respective databases.
+For example: the ``mysql_cb`` hook library implements this API for MySQL while the ``pgsql_cg`` hook library implements this API for PostgreSQL.
 To manage the configuration information in a MySQL database, both the ``mysql_cb`` and ``cb_cmds`` libraries must be loaded by the server used for the configuration management.